A look at the world of shortwave free radio

 This is popular with European pirates, especially in the evenings when skip is longer, and during the day in winter months.

 Once this band was full of stations from Africa, Asia and South America but not now.
-Some pirates have started using this band, such as 5140 kHz for Charleston Radio International.
+This part of the band has become increasingly popular with pirate stations such as Charleston Radio on 5140 and Mystery 21 around 4870.

 52 metres: 5780-5840 kHz: